 In the meantime Italy had declared war on Austria in coordination with Prussia.
 This did not go quite as well, Italy suffering several defeats including Lissa, one of the few naval victories credited to Austria.
 The Italian front however did not affect the main issue which was the fighting in Germany, where apart from the main front in Bohemia there were the minor theatres of war further west.
 Prussia came off a winner by a long shot and was able to annex not just Schleswig-Holstein (the original bone of contention), but also the territories of some of Austria's German allies, i.e. Hanover, Hesse-Kassel, Nassau and the Free City of Frankfurt, and to force others, e. g.
 Saxony, to join the North German Federation of 1867.
-It was thus poised to begin the founding of Imperial Germany
+It was thus poised to begin the founding of Imperial Germany.
+Italy, despite having been defeated in the field, was able to annex Venice and the adjoining territories, while France, whose intentions of acting as arbiter and annexing Luxembourg and the French-speaking parts of Belgium had been brought to nothing by the quick Prussian victory, began to look at Prussia as a potential enemy.

 - A Father to His Men: Ludwig von Benedek had a reputation for this in the Austrian army.